seonghwan7694/Udemy/README.md

 # Udemy
 Upload review & summary about Udemy Lecture <br/>
-Warning!
-Wrong information can be included
+Wrong review or summary can be included.
+So, please do not refer this.

 |                        Lecture name & link                       |                                                             Repo link                                                            |
 |:----------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------:|